stasm/webapp-langpacks/webapp-langpacks.markdown

 …and returns the contents stored in the DB:

-    resource,app://email.gaiamobile.org/manifest.webapp,locales/email.de.properties: "foo=Foo\nbar=Bar"
+    resource,app://email.gaiamobile.org/manifest.webapp,2.2,locales/email.de.properties: "foo=Foo\nbar=Bar"

-  1. The locale code is already declared in the resource path;  do we need to pass it as an argument to `getResource`?
+  1. The locale code is already declared in the resource path;  should we also pass it as an argument to `getResource`?

   2. In which form do we store resource contents in the DB?
 Raw string with